-“We weren’t allowed to have long hair at school, but when I went to university I let it grow.
+“We weren’t allowed to have long hair at school, but when I came to university I let it grow.
 The last time I had it short was ten years ago, after a disastrous visit to one of the salons on Oxford Street where hairdressers-to-be could work on their skills.
-I got assigned a young man who tried to convince me to get a mohawk, politely declined and assured him that I just wanted my ends cut.
+I got assigned a young man who tried to convince me into getting a mohawk, politely declined and assured him that I just wanted my ends cut.
 Two hours later I had an extreme undercut with a thin layer of long stripes lying flat against my skull.”

-The Giambattista Valli x H&M collection will be sold at hm.com and in selected stores starting November 7.
+The Giambattista Valli x H&M collection will be sold on hm.com and in selected stores from 7 November.

 PHOTOGRAPHY Hedvig Jenning | Mink Mgmt

 HAIR & MAKEUP Holly Gowers | Atelier Management

 PHOTO ASSISTANTS John Temones, Ian Hoogenboom